MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/edit-header.md

 ### Update brand colors

-Makers can choose from a variety of options to add brand colors to their site's header.
+Makers can choose from various options to add brand colors to their site's header.

 :::image type="content" source="media/edit-header/edit-site-header-styling.png" alt-text="Styling options in the Edit site header pop-up window.":::